tud-rmr/vrmagic_connector/README.md

 Right now, not all properties available to a camera board can be set with this package.
 The follwing procedure describes how to add support for additional properties:

+1. Add the property, a boolean flag to indicate whether it has to be set, and a default value in the constructor to the `Config` struct in `include/camera_handle.hpp`

+2. Look up the property enum member in `vrmusbcam2props.h`.
+This file can either be found in the DevKit installation, normally in `/opt`, in `/usr/include` if installed with the custom *deb, or just extract the DevKit deb from the Vendor archive and find it there.

+3. Add a function setXXX(void) and the respective declaration to the CameraHandle class.
+Call it in `CameraHandle::setProperties`.
+The body of the function should look for a sensor property like

+	setPropertyLeftAndRight(conf.<propName>Left, conf.<propName>Right, <propIdYouLookedUp>);

+4. If you want to set the parameter via launch file, extract it like done in `main.cpp` by checking whether the parameter has been set, and then set the config which is later passed to the CameraHandle of the connector node.

 ## Features missing

 - Dynamic reconfigure: Make the parameters changeable on runtime.
 Right now, they only can be altered on node startup